gartmand/tcp-kotlin-starter/README.md

 ##### 2. Run the application

-- Compile the app: `./start clean build`
+- `docker-compose up -d` exposes the application on localhost:8080

-- Run the application: `./start bootrun`
+- `docker-compose run -p 8080:8080 api bash` will give you a bash with the app directory mounted, from which you can manually run gradle scripts

 ##### 3. Play with data